mharris717/ember-drag-drop/README.md

 ## Compatibility

-- Ember.js v3.12 or above
+- Ember.js v3.16 or above
 - Embroider or ember-auto-import v2

+- Use 0.9.0-beta.0 if you need to support Ember 3.12
 - Use 0.8.2 if you need to support a Ember 2.X or version less than Ember 3.12

 ## Installation